 The rollout of 5G broadband could bring about lightning-fast speeds and rock-solid connections for homes and businesses across Ireland.
-Here’s all you need to know about 5G broadband, who offers it and when it will be available near you.
+Here’s all you need to know about 5G broadband.

 5G uses your mobile network signal to connect to the internet.
 It employs the 5th generation of data connectivity, offering faster speeds, less lag and more reliable connections than standard, 4G broadband.